-Your motor home may be equipped with either one or two optional air conditioners.
-These are installed on the roof and require 115-volt power from the generator or from an external power source.
+Your motor home may have one or two air conditioners installed on the roof which use 115-volt power from the generator power plant or from the external power source.
+When two roof air conditioners are installed, both should not be used at the same time unless 50 amps of power is being obtained from either the generator or an external power source.

-With 30-amp service and two roof air conditioners, either air conditioner can be operated off the generator or an external power source.
-A transfer switch will allow you to determine which air conditioner will be in operation.